esseswann/esbuild-plugin-serverless/README.md

 const build = async (entrypointConfig: Entrypoints) => {
   process.env.NODE_ENV = 'PRODUCTION'
   const entryPoints = Object.keys(entrypointConfig).map(
-    // This should include the path to a folder where your entrypoints reside as individual files (entrypoint) => `./src/${entrypoint}`
+    // This should include the path to a folder
+    // where your entrypoints reside as individual files or folders (entrypoint) => `./src/${entrypoint}`
   )
   const context = await createContext({